-JS280030 - EROSION AND SEDIMENT CONTROL-EXCAVATION JS280040 - EROSION AND SEDIMENT CONTROL-CLEANOUT JS280220 - SEDIMENTATION BASIN DEWATERING DEVICE JS280140 - TEMPORARY RIPRAP
+JS280030 - EROSION AND SEDIMENT CONTROL - EXCAVATION JS280040 - EROSION AND SEDIMENT CONTROL - CLEANOUT JS280220 - SEDIMENTATION BASIN DEWATERING DEVICE JS280140 - TEMPORARY RIPRAP

-A sediment basin, described in Article 280.22 of the Illinois Tollway Supplemental Specifications, is a temporary basin formed by excavating and/or constructing an embankment so that sediment-laden runoff is temporarily detained under inactive conditions, allowing sediment to settle out before the runoff is discharged.
+A Sediment Basin, described in Article 280.22 of the Illinois Tollway Supplemental Specifications, is a temporary basin formed by excavating and/or constructing an embankment so that sediment-laden runoff is temporarily detained under inactive conditions, allowing sediment to settle out before the runoff is discharged.
 This measure requires the Designer to prepare a design plan detail.
-Reference Illinois Tollway Base Sheet in Section M.
+Reference Illinois Tollway Section M Base Sheet.